-CLOUD is a large-scale interactive sculpture created from 6,000 light bulbs by Canadian artists Caitlind r.c.
+CLOUD is an interactive sculpture created from 6,000 incandescent light bulbs by Canadian artists and collaborators Caitlind r.c.
 Brown & Wayne Garrett.
-The piece utilizes everyday domestic light bulbs and pull strings, re-imagining their potential to catalyze collaborative moments and create an experiential environment.
-As part of the process of building the sculpture, the artists collected burnt out incandescent light bulbs from the surrounding community, forging an informal relationship with non-artists, reducing costs, and asking audiences to reconsider household items in an alternative context.
-During exhibition, viewers interact with CLOUD by initiating impromptu collaborations, working as a collective to turn the entire sculpture on and off.
+The piece utilizes pull string switches and everyday domestic light bulbs, re-imagining their potential to catalyze collaborative moments and create an enveloping, experiential environment.
+As part of the process of building the sculpture, the artists collected burnt out bulbs from the surrounding community, forging an informal relationship with non-artists, reducing costs, and asking audiences to reconsider household items in an alternative context.
+During exhibition, viewers interact with CLOUD by initiating impromptu collaborations, working as a collective to animate “lightning” on the surface of the sculpture, turning the entire cloud on and off.

-Simple, bright, and playful, CLOUD has unexpectedly become an icon of optimism and hope, illustrating by upturned faces, glittering eyes, and a whole that is greater than the sum of its many parts.
-As incandescent bulbs are phased out in the European Union and countries around the world, the sculpture gains new meaning as a beacon of transitional technologies and changing futures – where are we going next?
+Simple, bright, and playful, CLOUD functions as an icon of hope and optimism, illustrated by upturned faces, glittering eyes, and a whole that is greater than the sum of its many parts.
+As incandescent bulbs are phased out in the European Union and various countries around the world, the sculpture gains new meaning as a beacon of transitional technologies and changing futures – where are we going next?
 On a more symbolic level, CLOUD relies on the universal language of environmental imagery – despite language barriers, cultural differences, and geographic distance, rain clouds are understood by people all around the world.

 CLOUD was first created for Nuit Blanche Calgary (Canada) in September 2012.
 In early 2013, the artists built a second edition of the sculpture in Russia with assistance from Garage Center for Contemporary Culture as the centerpiece for Art Experiment 2013 (Moscow).
 Since then, the sculpture has shown at:

 - Signal Festival of Light (Prague, Czech Republic)